The Package Manifest

 The manifest file should be named

-manifest.yml and should live in the root of the zipped package (renamed to *.yak or whatever).
+manifest.yml and should live in the root of the package.
+(Don’t worry, the Yak CLI tool’s

 The manifest’s purpose is to help with streamlining (and potentially automating) the process of releasing packages, removing the need for any web forms when publishing packages.